rayo/rayo-java-client/README.markdown

+# THIS PROJECT IS DEPRECATED !!!!

+This project has been merged with moho [moho](https://github.com/voxeolabs/moho) into a its subproject [moho-remote](https://github.com/voxeolabs/moho/tree/master/moho-remote).

 # Rayo Java Client Library

 This client library lets you build Rayo applications in Java.
 It is a very lightweight library that lets you create Rayo applications with very few lines of code.